|West Coast Phlebotomy Inc. is a professional training school where you will

 Students who successfully complete this phlebotomy program are eligible for employment at independent labs, hospitals, clinics, various

-other medical facilities and are eligible to sit for a national certification examination offered at the school.
-This program is not a guarantee
+other medical facilities and after meeting the criteria are eligible to sit for a national certification examination.
+This program is not a

 Health, Character and Technical Standards

 WCPI must ensure that patients/clients are not placed in jeopardy by students during learning experiences.
 Therefore, students in the

 phlebotomy program as well as internships must demonstrate sufficient emotional stability to withstand the stresses, uncertainties, and

 changing circumstances that characterize patient/ client care responsibilities.
 Furthermore, the student is expected to have the emotional

 stability to exercise sound judgment, accept direction and guidance from a supervisor or faculty member and establish rapport and

 maintain sensitive interpersonal relationships with employees, patients/clients and their families.

 WCPI believes patient and student safety is of utmost importance.
 Therefore, if the instructor believes that actions demonstrated by a